NVIDIA/OptiX_Apps/README.md

 * (Optionally the MDL SDK can also build an `nv_freeimage.dll` when setting the MDL_BUILD_FREEIMAGE_PLUGIN CMake variable.
 The `nv_freeimage.dll` also requires the `FreeImage.dll` which needs to come from the FreeImage installation you picked when building the MDL SDK libraries.
 To load that plugin instead of the `nv_openimageio.dll`, change the MDL_renderer config.h define USE_OPENIMAGEIO_PLUGIN to 0.)

 Generate the solution:
-* If you didn't install the OptiX SDK 7 or 8 into its default directory, set the resp. environment variable `OPTIX*_PATH` to your local installation folder (or adjust the `FindOptiX*.cmake` scripts).
+* If you didn't install the OptiX SDK 7 or newer into its default directory, set the resp. environment variable `OPTIX*_PATH` to your local installation folder (or adjust the `FindOptiX*.cmake` scripts).
 * If you didn't install the OptiX Toolkit into `3rdparty/optix-toolkit`, create and set the environment variable `OPTIX_TOOLKIT_PATH=<path_to_optix_toolkit_installation>` (or adjust `FindOptiXToolkit.cmake` script).
 * From the Start menu Open CMake (cmake-gui).
 * Select the `optix_apps` folder in the *Where is the source code* field.
 * Select a new build folder inside the *Where to build the binaries*.
 * Click *Configure*.
 (On the very first run that will prompt to create the build folder.
 Click OK.)
 * Select the Visual Studio version which matches the one you used to build the 3rdparty libraries.
 You must select the "x64" version!
 (Note that newer CMake GUI versions have that in a separate listbox named "Optional platform for generator".)
 * Click *Finish*.
 (That will list all examples' `PROJECT_NAME` and the resp. include directories and libraries used inside the CMake GUI output window the first time a `find_package()` is called.
-Control that this found all the libraries in the 3rdparty folder and the desired OptiX 7 or 8 include directory.
+Control that this found all the libraries in the 3rdparty folder and the desired OptiX 7 - or newer - include directory.
 If multiple OptiX SDKs are installed, the highest version is used.)
 * Click *Generate*.

 Building the examples: